sofathitesh/doconce/doc/demos/quickref/quickref.rst

         !bhint
         A hint for this subexercise.
         !ehint

+        !bsol
+        Here goes the solution of this subexercise.
+        !esol
         !esubex

+        !bremarks
+        At the very end of the exercise it may be appropriate to summarize and give some perspectives.
+The text inside the !bremarks-!eremarks directives is always typeset at the end of the exercise.
+        !eremarks

+        !bsol
+        Here goes a full solution of the whole exercise.
+        !esol

 By default, answers, solutions, and hints are typeset as paragraphs.

 Labels, Index, and Citations
 ----------------------------